brewst001/domains/README.md

 dig sigok.verteiltesysteme.net @127.0.0.1 -p 5353
 The first command should give a status report of SERVFAIL and no IP address.
 The second should give NOERROR plus an IP address.

-If DNSSEC is not working, run
+If DNSSEC is not working, run:

 apt install unbound ca-certificates

 They should already be there, but I have had issues on some devices.

 source: https://docs.pi-hole.net/guides/unbound/

-just to re iterate, this method does not enable DNS over TLS.
+Just to re iterate, this method does not enable DNS over TLS.
 The root servers do not support TLS at this time. project link below. https://datatracker.ietf.org/wg/dprive/about/

 #####WIP